 • Current members of the CRA Board of Directors are not eligible for this award.

-• The deadline for receipt of nominations is January 26, 2024 by midnight (EST).
+• The deadline for receipt of nominations is January 31, 2025 by midnight (EST).

 Guidelines for Nominators

-2. The nomination letter must make an argument why the candidate deserves the award, focusing on a few key contributions and providing evidence for these claims.
+2. The nomination letter must make an argument why the nominee deserves the award, focusing on a few key contributions and providing evidence for these claims.
 The nomination should not simply consist of a list of accomplishments.

-3. Viable candidates are likely to be senior members of the profession who already have a number of professional experiences as members of editorial boards or planning or programming committees.
+3. Viable individual nominees are likely to be senior members of the profession who already have a number of professional experiences as members of editorial boards or planning or programming committees.
 While it is not objectionable to mention this kind of service in the nomination, it is not likely to be a key factor in the selection process unless this kind of service is well above and beyond that of other senior members.

 5. Service considerations are limited to those that relate to the computing research community.
 Thus, for example, government service on behalf of the computing research community or educating graduate students for research careers would count.
 However, the selection committee will not give consideration to service in undergraduate education, except for where it relates directly to computing research.